liam-prevelige/MyRuns/README.md

 exercise, end the session to store your exercise information in the 'history' panel.

 Change units, privacy settings, and update your profile in the settings page.

+Developed for Android Oreo, although may be compatible with other versions.